- Not having consistent sleep and rise times.

 Alcohol is a "downer" like sedatives.
 It can help you get to sleep.
 But the problem is that it disturbs the quality of sleep.
 Overall, it is bad for your sleep.

 TV can stimulate you.
 It is a distraction in the bedroom.
 If you fall asleep with the TV on, you will often wake up again.
 Then you may start following the show again.
 This does not build good sleep habits.
 Get the TV out of the bedroom.

 Staying in bed if you can't sleep can make you annoyed and frustrated.
 It is better to get out of bed and go to another room.
 Stay there until you feel sleepy.
 Eventually, you will start to want to sleep.
 Sleepiness comes in waves, wait for yours and go back to bed then.
 To stay in bed feeling upset is to start to build a link in your mind between the bed and lack of sleep.
 This is the opposite of what you need.

 Thinking the problem with your sleep is worse than it really is

 Many people who find it hard to either get to sleep or stay asleep become worried about it.
 They think they have less sleep than they really do.
 Often poor sleepers are not good at knowing whether they are awake or asleep.
 Use relaxation as one of the techniques to help.
 Tell yourself that rest is good, even if you are not asleep.

 Some people with sleep problems have something specific that is causing this.
-It could be obstructive sleep apnoea or restless legs syndrome, or it could be a drug side effect.
+It could be Obstructive Sleep Apnoea (OSA) or Restless Legs Syndrome (RLS), or it could be a drug side effect.
 If you think this applies to you, discuss this with your doctor.